curtcox/cisco-time-series-model/README.md

 \* These authors contributed equally to the core development of this work, listed alphabetically by last name. <br>
 † These authors contributed equally to supporting and extending this work, listed alphabetically by last name. <br>
 ‡ Hercy Shen contributed to this work while an intern at Splunk.<br>

+## License
+This project is licensed under the Apache-2.0 License.
+See the [LICENSE](LICENSE) file for more details.